oracle/graalpython/docs/user/README.md

 # GraalVM Python Runtime

-GraalVM provides a Python 3.8 compliant runtime.
+GraalPy provides a Python 3.10 compliant runtime.
-A primary goal of the GraalVM Python (GraalPy) runtime is to support SciPy and its constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
+A primary goal of the GraalPy runtime is to support SciPy and its constituent libraries, as well as to work with other data science and machine learning libraries from the rich Python ecosystem.
 At this point, GraalPy is made available for experimentation and curious end-users.
 See the [FAQ](FAQ.md) for commonly asked questions about this implementation.